circleci/circleci-docs/jekyll/_cci2/project-walkthrough.md

 ## Steps

 As we mentioned earlier, each job is comprised of several _steps_.
-The `steps` key should be a list of single key/value pair maps.
+The `steps` key is a list of single key/value pair maps.
 The key indicates the _type_ of step, while the value can either be a configuration map or simply a string.
 Behold:

 ```yaml
 jobs: